Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 * WARN if `InnoDB` is enabled but no `InnoDB` tables exist.
 * WARN if the number of fragmented tables crosses `--warning-fragmented-tables` (default: 1).
 CRIT at `--critical-fragmented-tables` (default: 5).
 * WARN if any table's `AUTO_INCREMENT` value is at `--warning-autoincrement-pct` (default: 75%) or more of the column-type maximum.
 CRIT at `--critical-autoincrement-pct` (default: 90%).
+* Tables dropped by `--match` / `--ignore` contribute to no aggregate and to no check.
+Filtering away every `InnoDB` table therefore reports "InnoDB is enabled but no InnoDB tables exist".
 * `--always-ok` suppresses all alerts and always returns OK.